Skip to main content

 6+ BR+250 gallons per additional bedroom

-Oklahoma soils are geographically diverse: expansive Vertisols in the cross-timbers and Red River valley, shallow limestone-derived soils on the Arbuckle and Ouachita uplands, and deep sandy loams on the Cimarron and North Canadian terraces.
-A percolation test and site evaluation are required; where conventional trenches won't pass perc, DEQ-approved alternatives include low-pressure dose (LPD), aerobic treatment units (ATU), lagoon systems on acreage, and engineered mounds.
-Certified installers are required and pumping records must be retained.
-Counties in tornado alley typically specify additional slab anchor-point requirements for tank installation against uplift.
+Oklahoma has diverse soils, like Vertisols in the cross-timbers and Red River valley, and sandy loams on the Cimarron terraces.
+A percolation test and site evaluation are needed.
+If conventional trenches don't work, DEQ-approved alternatives include low-pressure dose, aerobic treatment units, lagoon systems, and engineered mounds.
+Certified installers are required, and pumping records must be kept.
+In tornado-prone areas, additional anchoring for tanks is often required.

 Chemical Storage Secondary Containment & Spill Reporting